 Dental Assisting Chairside (DAC)

 The duties of a Dental Assistant are among the most comprehensive and varied in the dental office.
 The Dental Assistant performs many tasks requiring both interpersonal and technical skills.
 This course is designed to give the student maximum “hands-on” training and experience in an actual practicing dental office.
 You will be taught the most up-to-date techniques using the very best technology available.
-The teaching is stimulating, fast paced, and relies heavily on individual participation.
+The teaching is stimulating, fast-paced, and relies heavily on individual participation.
 The course includes:

-- Clinical training takes place within a dental office when the office is closed.
+- Clinical training takes place inside a dental office when the office is closed.
 This gives the student hands-on experience in all areas of Dental Assisting using the treatment rooms, laboratory, x-ray facilities, and office area.

 Graduates of the PSCD Dental Assisting course can choose to eventually become Registered Dental Assistants.
 Rules vary in each state.

 - Introduction to dental assisting, the role of the Dental Assistant, the dental team, characteristics of a professional Dental Assistant, and laws/ethics.

 - Head anatomy, oral histology, tooth terminology and anatomy, SOAP, charting, classification of cavities.

 - HIPAA, chart documentation, insurance terminology, dental codes.